 Knowing your audience’s frustrations is one of a presenter’s key priorities.
 So an Opinion Research USA survey contains some key pointers for how to visualise your presentation.
+Because when you visualise your presentation, you organise your work.
+And when you organise your presentation, you ease your audience’s frustration.
+Simple.

 Sound structure and organisation are fundamental for successful presentations.
 So here’s a very simple guide showing you how to visualise your presentation–either a business presentation or any form of public speaking.